• Skip to primary navigation

 Instructions

-3. Add molasses, egg, and vanilla extract and mix for 1 minute to incorporate them.
+3. Add molasses, egg, and vanilla and mix for 1 minute.

-4. Add the dry ingredients mixture and mix on medium speed for 1 minute until the dough is smooth.
+4. Add dry ingredients and mix until the dough is smooth.

-6. Roll out the dough on 3 mm between 2 sheets of parchment paper and place in the freezer for about 10 minutes.
+6. Roll to 3 mm between 2 sheets of parchment paper, then freeze for 10 minutes.

 Royal Icing

-3. Fill a pastry bag with the preparation and decorate your cookies, then sprinkle with granulated sugar and let dry for 1 hour.
+3. Pipe onto cooled cookies, sprinkle with sugar, and let dry for 1 hour.

 Equipment